 Nothing exemplifies this more than the rapid spread of dangerous conspiracy theories such as anti-vaxxers, Covid-denialism, anti-masks, QAnon, white supremacy, etc. Most of these theories were hatched in the US and spread like wildfire, sometimes prompted by the very power of some select cultural influencers that repeat them.

 Perhaps a less publicised effect from the negative effect of the export of the US culture war is in part what inspired me to write this blog post, and it is that we are also importing causes that often have less relevance to the rest of the world.
 I have been struck by the swiftness of the global response to the tragic murder of George Floyd, and the sudden global adoption of BLM.
-Anything that can help to shine a light to existing injustice and attempts to destroy racism has to be welcome, but I can’t help but feel that most of the response outside of the US has been performative and tokenistic, lots of lip service, lots of hashtags, a few toppled statues, little concise action.
+Anything that can help to shine a light to existing injustice and attempts to destroy racism has to be welcomed, but I can’t help but feel that most of the response outside of the US has been performative and tokenistic, lots of lip service, lots of hashtags, a few toppled statues, little concise action.
 As someone who has been the subject of racism in Europe as an immigrant, I saw very little in some of the official responses that addressed my experience, it seemed to be centred on what was happening in the US.
 This has led to a worrying backlash that could prove to be very detrimental.
 Racism is real, pervasive, and corrosive, and it needs constant challenge, I find the clicktivist nature of the social media’s American-centric response to be often counter-productive outside of the US.

 The colonialism is replicated not only in the culture war, but in the way civil society and academia think about these problems.
 In academia, US scholars are cited disproportionately more than others, and this often translates in more visibility and opportunities.
 I can’t count the number of times that I have seen US academics invited to comment on European legal subjects at conferences or the press.
 Even the emphasis of discussion in online circles about how to regulate the Internet tend to begin and end with the US First Amendment and section 230 CDA, and often derision against solutions such as the GDPR.